IshanMehta115/Applied-Cryptography/Assignment-2/RSA/README.md

 ### `Keys` Function

-- Upon calling the `Keys` function, it should generate both the public and private keys.
+- Upon calling the `Keys` function, it generates both the public and private keys.
 - The generated keys are fundamental for encryption and decryption processes.

 ### `Enc` Function